reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ![Misguided AI](../images/Event_MsBuildAIDay/ResponseIfMisguided.jpg)

-In the above example , the OpenAI was misguided with the system prompt yielding an impolite message
+In the above example , the OpenAI was misguided with the system prompt yielding an impolite message.

 ### Optimizing AI for Specific Use Cases